lchacon-LANL/pixie3d/README.md

 for postprocessing.
 Plots can be viewed by invoking xdraw or visit (if an HDF5 file has been created).

-5.3> Parallel execution
+## Parallel execution

 Parallel execution will be largely dependent on the MPI distribution that has been used to compile PETSc, and on the availability of a queue management system.
 With mpich-1.2.5.2, one would type, for instance:

-# mpiexec [mpi options] pixie3d.petsc.x -snes_mf [petsc options]
+> mpiexec [mpi options] pixie3d.petsc.x [PIXIE3D options] [petsc options]

 Several mpirun options are available according to the MPI distribution.
 Similarly with PETSC.
-The option "-snes_mf" (which indicates that a Jacobian-free approach is to be used) is mandatory.
-Specific PETSC options for PIXIE3D include:
+Specific PIXIE3D options include:

      OUTPUT CONTROL:
         -ilevel <ilevel>: level of output info